Easy Authentic Masala Chai Latte [+ chai latte for kids!]

 Authentic chai is always brewed from scratch.
 The process of boiling tea, spices, and milk together creates a rich and fragrant experience that, in my humble opinion, no syrup can replicate.

-Traditionally, full-fat dairy milk is used to give chai its creamy texture, but you can easily swap it out for plant-based options.
+Traditionally, full-fat dairy milk is used to give chai its creamy texture, but understandably if your baby has cow's milk protein allergy and you're nursing, or, you're a vegan family then swap it out for plant-based options.
 Oat milk works beautifully because of its creaminess, the same goes for soy milk and almond or coconut milk add a nice flavor twist.

 Nita's choice: 3% MF cow's milk.